cstrahan/open-rpg-maker/readme.md

 About
 -----

 **Open RPG Maker** is an IronRuby port of [RPG Maker XP][1].
-The goal is to create a cross platform host for running RMXP games.
-By abstracting the executing environment from the implementation, support is planned for WPF, Silverlight and WinForms.
+The goal is to make existing RMXP games cross platform, including support for linux, OSX and Windows.

 Status
 ------